-If participant name overlays are enabled, the display name or alias of the participants (the current main speaker and thumbnails) is shown in a text overlay along the bottom of their video image.
+If participant name overlays are enabled, the display name or alias of each participant is shown in a text overlay along the bottom of their video image.
 For more information, see Showing the names of participants as a text overlay.

 The theme for use with this VMR.
 For more information, see Customizing conference images and voice prompts using themes.